joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 - You are more likely to interact directly with client-side people who can commission and fund projects without having to check with their boss.
 - You are more likely to be involved upstream in the project and have influence over key decisions about architecture, design, and other critical upstream choices.
-- You are more likely to be able to charge for your advice alone, or to frame having access to you as a valuable form of insurance that ensures the project goes well.
+- You are more likely to be able to charge for your advice alone, or to frame your client having access to you as a valuable form of insurance that ensures the project goes well.
 - You can create and monetize intellectual property (IP), which is your expertise packaged in a way that makes it usable by non-experts.
 - You are more likely to push back against client assumptions or decisions.
 You lead in the project more than you follow.
 - Your sales conversations with clients change.
 You still discuss scope and specifications, but you probably spend more time asking simple questions about motivation and context.
 You spend more time helping your client explore other possibilities and less time assuming that their a priori assumptions and decisions are valid.
 And overall, you're more willing to walk away from a potential sale where the client won't let you lead.